robert-westenberger/knowledgebase/frontend-masters-notes/typescript-fundamentals-v3.md

 }
 ```
 #### Implements
-Typescript adds a second clause that can be used to state that a given class should produce instances that confirm to a given interface: implements.
+Typescript adds a second clause that can be used to state that a given class should produce instances that confirm to a given interface: `implements`.

 ```
 function consumeFood(arg) {}